knative/docs/docs/admin/serving/revision-gc.md

 ## Per-revision options

-You can always retain a revision by adding the `serving.knative.dev/no-gc: "true"` annotation
+You can configure a revision so that it is never garbage collected by adding the `serving.knative.dev/no-gc: "true"` annotation:

 ```yaml
 apiVersion: serving.knative.dev/v1